Static Replication of Impermanent Loss for Concentrated Liquidity Provision in Decentralised Markets: Impermanent Loss of Liquidity Provision

 \section{Impermanent Loss of Liquidity Provision}

 The impermanent loss is the possible loss from liquidity provision, compared to the static strategy where the liquidity provider holds the corresponding tokens in the pool unchanged.
 Due to the change of token pool price, once the provider closes her position and exits the pool, the impermanent loss would be realized.
-We define the impermanent loss (IL) as follows. \begin{definition} For a liquidity provision with deposits $X_{0}$ and $Y_{0}$ of tokens $\mathtt{T_X}$ and $\mathtt{T_Y}$ at initial time $0$, the realized impermanent loss (IL) at time $t$ when removing the liquidity is the capital loss if she holds token pair statically at initial time $0$ instead.
+Following \cite{aigner2021uniswap}, \cite{heimbach2022risks}, and \cite{loesch2021impermanent}, we define the impermanent loss (IL) as follows. \begin{definition} For a liquidity provision with deposits $X_{0}$ and $Y_{0}$ of tokens $\mathtt{T_X}$ and $\mathtt{T_Y}$ at initial time $0$, the realized impermanent loss (IL) at time $t$ when removing the liquidity is the capital loss if she holds token pair statically at initial time $0$ instead.
 Specifically, the impermanent loss (IL) is calculated as

 Here, $X_t$ and $Y_t$ are the quantities withdrawn at time $t$ and $P_t$ is the price of token $\mathtt{T_X}$. \end{definition} The impermanent loss is not defined as the difference between `exit' value and `entry' value as usual.
-Here, we take the same perspective of industry practice that liquidity providers treat impermanent loss as the cost of buying their initial liquidity deposits back when exiting the pool.
-Since token $\mathtt{T_Y}$ is usual some stable-coin (such as USDC and USDT) with value pegged to 1 USD, we always consider the realized impermanent loss (IL) in terms of token $\mathtt{T_Y}$.
+Here, we take the same perspective of \cite{aigner2021uniswap}, \cite{heimbach2022risks}, and \cite{loesch2021impermanent} and industry practice that liquidity providers treat impermanent loss as the cost of buying their initial liquidity deposits back when exiting the pool. { A recent work on other form of arbitrage and losses in decentralised exchanges (the so-called miner extractable value) is studied in \citet{capponi2022evolution}.} Since token $\mathtt{T_Y}$ is usual some stable-coin (such as USDC and USDT) with value pegged to 1 USD, we always consider the realized impermanent loss (IL) in terms of token $\mathtt{T_Y}$.

 From the analysis in Section \ref{subsec_liquidity_prov}, we could treat each liquidity provision separately from two sides of the current pool price $ {P_0}$.
 Without loss of generality, we assume the liquidity $\Delta L$ is supplied on the right side price interval $[{\mathbb P}_l, {\mathbb P}_u]$ where ${P_0}\leq {\mathbb P}_l\leq {\mathbb P}_u$ that resembles the ask prices in limit order book.
 From \eqref{eq_dx_dy_v3}, the number of tokens required to establish the position is